Delhi–Lahore Bus: Suspension

 While the bus service had continued to run during the Kargil War of 1999, it was suspended in the aftermath of the 2001 Indian Parliament attack on 13 December 2001, which the Indian government accused Pakistan of instigating.
 The bus service was resumed on 16 July 2003 when bilateral relations had improved.
+On August 12, 2019 the bus was shut down indefinitely by Pakistan.

 Travel significance

-Despite suspension due to bilateral tensions, the Delhi-Lahore bus remains a symbol of desired friendship between the two nations.
+Despite suspension due to bilateral tensions, the Delhi-Lahore bus remained a symbol of desired friendship between the two nations.
 Since its inception, the bus has frequently carried trade delegations, diplomats and celebrities to both nations, attracting much media coverage.
 In consideration of the Indian national cricket team's tour of Pakistan in 2004, the Pakistani government permitted 10,000 Indians to travel to watch the cricket matches in Lahore; many of whom travelled via the bus amidst great fanfare at the border; the gesture was reciprocated the following year when the Pakistan national cricket team toured India.

 Bus service details

-The Delhi-Lahore bus is jointly operated by the Delhi Transport Corporation and the Pakistan Tourism Development Corporation.
+The Delhi-Lahore bus was jointly operated by the Delhi Transport Corporation and the Pakistan Tourism Development Corporation.
 The bus service is operated from Ambedkar Stadium Bus Terminal near Delhi Gate in Delhi and the Lahore-Delhi Bus Terminal at Gulberg-III near Liberty Market in Lahore.
 For journey to Lahore, there is a DTC Bus every Monday, Wednesday and Friday and a PTDC Bus every Tuesday, Thursday and Saturday.
 As regards the return trip to Delhi, the DTC Bus leaves Lahore every Tuesday, Thursday and Saturday whereas the PTDC Bus leaves Lahore every Monday, Wednesday and Friday.
-The DTC charges ₹ 2400 for adults ($40 approx.), and ₹ 833 ($13.2 approx.) for minors.
-Children under age of 2 travel free.
-The PTDC charges Rs.
-4000 ($65 approx.)for adult ticket since 1 November 2014 (the price before was Rs.
-2000).
+The DTC charges ₹2400 for adults ($40 approx.), and ₹ 833 ($13.2 approx.) for minors.
+Children under age of 2 traveled free.
+The PTDC charges ₹4000 ($65 approx.)for adult ticket since 1 November 2014 (the price before was ₹2000).

-Authorities on both sides maintain strict security screening of the passengers and the luggage.
-Hazardous materials are prohibited and valuables checked.
-Customs and immigration checking are performed on arrival in the Pakistani town of Wagah and at the first stop in India at Amritsar.
-Passengers are required to carry their passports, a valid visa and their travel tickets and check in 2 hours before departure.
-The loss of tickets are to be reported to the police authorities.
+Authorities on both sides maintained strict security screening of the passengers and the luggage.
+Hazardous materials were prohibited and valuables checked.
+Customs and immigration checking were performed on arrival in the Pakistani town of Wagah and at the first stop in India at Amritsar.
+Passengers were required to carry their passports, a valid visa and their travel tickets and check in 2 hours before departure.
+The loss of tickets were to be reported to the police authorities.

-The DTC operated Bus is a Volvo B9R.
+The DTC operated Bus was a Volvo B9R.
 Earlier, DTC had an Ashok Leyland Viking Bus with an Azad built body.
-The bus stops for meals and refreshment at Wagah and at the towns of Kartarpur, Kurukshetra, Sirhind and Amritsar in India.
-The duration of the entire journey is 8 hours, covering a distance of 530 km.
-The bus is air-conditioned and carries on-board entertainment such as film shows, video and music players as well as a mobile telephone service.
+The bus stopped for meals and refreshment at Wagah and at the towns of Kartarpur, Kurukshetra, Sirhind and Amritsar in India.
+The duration of the entire journey was 8 hours, covering a distance of 530 km.
+The bus was air-conditioned and carried on-board entertainment such as film shows, video and music players as well as a mobile telephone service.